LocationAlhambra , CA United States

 Both groups did a walk-through together of the property, agreeing on which additional trees they could save in the new development, or transplant to other locations in Alhambra.

-They agreed to save seven more trees and to transplant 19 additional.
+They agreed to save seven more trees and to transplant 19 additional ones.
 St. Clair Partners also agreed to open the church up to the public and is preparing an application to remove some parking spaces around the church to incorporate public park space into the development.

 Michelson said the Marengo Avenue Water Brigade was satisfied with the agreement, among the remaining questions was the survival of the transplanted trees.
 She also said the terms of the agreement required monitoring.